Beacons in Museums and Exhibitions

 A new feature on the Guggenheim Musem app now utilizes iBeacon technology to offer a site-specific experience for visitors at the museum.
 The app automatically plays audio, video, and displays descriptions related to the artworks that are in proximity of the visitor.
 This feature helps to create a seamless experience for visitors as they move through the museum.
 This new feature has proved to be an intuitive way to discover and access multimedia resources, information about exhibitions and collection artworks, audio commentary.
 What is more visitors can select a preferred language and filter their experience to focus on general exhibitions, content for kids and families, or accessibility-oriented guides.
 Museum is covered by more than one hundred Bluetooth Low Energy iBeacons, transmitting signals at ranges that vary from five to fifty feet.

-iBeacon and Eddystone app by Bleesk delivers personalised experiences similar to those described above (available on iOS and Android).
-If your museum already has an app, you can easily add proximity features by using Bleesk SDK documenatation.
+Contact us and we will help you get started. iBeacon and Eddystone app by Bleesk delivers personalised experiences similar to those described above (available on iOS and Android).
+If your Event already has an app, you can easily add proximity features by using Bleesk SDK documentation.